OpenDataManchester/Open3P/docs/5_Controlled_Lists/5_002_Certification_Source.md

 ---
 title: Certification Source
-description: The Certification Source controlled list.
+description: The certification source controlled list.
 ---

 # Certification Source

-The Certification Source controlled list identifiers the source of the certification document.
+The certification source controlled list identifies the source of the certification document.
 This is used in the following schemas:

 * Base Materials
 * Materials